josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 - For a third: LLM output is non-deterministic, and while that may not matter in many cases, it means any given implementation may be different every time.
 You either believe all implementations are essentially equal (which seems unreasonable), or you believe that matters.

+- For a fourth: virtually every engineer I know who's being forced to engage with LLM code in any way is _absolutely burned out_ right now, mainly by the losing fight over quality.
+(This is anecdotal, of course, but I think it matches broad industry sentiment, at least at the contributor level.)
+If the code were just as good or better, we could logically expect the _opposite_ effect; we would see a golden era of excellence and satisfaction.
+Dissenters would be the rare exception.
+Some people might be bummed they aren't doing the coding themselves anymore, but we'd at least see this balanced with an appreciation for things getting _better_.
+But yet, as far as I can see, everywhere I look, the most qualified and artful engineers are being driven out of the industry, because they didn't stop caring when everybody else did.

-- But mostly: a human will inevitably have a more comprehensive understanding of the organization, the team, the problem space, the history, the users, and so on.
+- But mostly (and finally): a human will inevitably have a more comprehensive understanding of the organization, the team, the problem space, the history, the users, and so on.
 An LLM's context window is only so wide, and it's unlikely to reliably account for all of those things that may exist entirely _outside_ the codebase and in the real world.
 Best-case: a human will need to actively provide all that context, and that's not a very scalable approach.

 At this point, LLM enthusiasts might argue that humans make mistakes, too.
 It's not as though we've ever been perfect, either.